• Skip to primary navigation

 cranberry, walnut chicken salad in a glass bowl with rubber spatula in it

-Expert Tips
+Storage Tips

 • Cover the chicken with a lid as it cooks.
 That will help keep the moisture in.

-• Serve your chicken cranberry walnut salad over greens, in a sandwich, croissant, or a wrap for lots of options.
+• Serve your cranberry walnut chicken salad over greens, in a sandwich, croissant, or a wrap for lots of options.

 • If serving on a sandwich/wrap, just add 1 tablespoon yogurt instead of ⅛ cup.
 It may be too saucy otherwise.
 But it's perfect when you serve it over greens.